rjbriody/titan-web-example/README.md

 =================
 This is an example project that shows one way to build a RESTful Java web app around Titan, Cassandra, and Elasticsearch.

-The application is built using Spring (using annotations), JAX-RS, and Jersey.
-A Servlet Filter is wired up to show how a Fitler can be used to manage TitanGraph transactions.
+The application is built using Spring (in-code annotations based config), JAX-RS, and Jersey.
+It is assumed that you are already familiar with these technologies.
+A Servlet Filter is wired up to show how TitanGraph transactions can be managed with a pre/post request Filter.

+This example also shows how Groovy classes can be injected into a Java web app to enable Gremlin Groovy sweetness.
+(See src/main/groovy).

 The "graph of the gods" example data set is used.